Please see the guidelines page for complete information.

 If my team applies and is accepted, what are my responsibilities?

-If your team is accepted into Stage 1 of the program two student team members (the student team leader plus one additional team member) will be required to attend The Stage 1 three-day workshop.
-Check the calendar graphic for the upcoming workshop dates.
+If your team is accepted into Stage 1 of the program, the team members who apply will be required to attend the Pioneer workshop.
 At the end of the grant period your Principal Investigator will be prompted to complete a final report describing the status of the project, milestones, impact and how the funds were used.
-Student team members are expected to contribute to report.
+Student team members are expected to contribute to the report.

 Can my Principal Investigator attend the workshop?

 Under some circumstances we allow the Principal Investigator to participate in the workshop.
-Please contact an E-Team staff member to discuss.
+Please contact Sarah Wharmby to discuss.

 Can I bring a guest to the workshop?

-No, we do not allow guests or observers; only registered team members may attend.
+No, we do not allow guests or observers; only team members listed in the application may attend.

 Is there a fee to attend the E-Team workshops?

 There is no registration fee for the required E-Team Program workshops.
-Teams are responsible for the costs associated with travel during the three days (transportation, hotel, meals, etc.).
+Teams are encouraged to use their Stage 1 or Stage 2 grants to offset the costs associated with travel during the three-day workshop (transportation, hotel, meals, etc.).
 Additional details about workshop logistics will be shared with your team when you register.
-These funds can come out of your E-Team grant.

 Still can’t find the answer you’re looking for?
 Contact us.